VladislavLasmann/Compiler1_Exercises/README.md

 Praktikum 1
 ------------
 - Implementation: Done
+	- parseExponention() not like defined in grammar, but working fine
 - Testing:
 	- public tests: 100% correct
 	- own tests: located in src/ownTests
 	    - run Makefile to generate AST's as pdf
+	- submission-zip: build/distributions/eicb-p1-submission.zip